Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Conclusion

 \section{Conclusion}

 This Letter reports on a search for long-lived multi-charged particles produced in proton--proton collisions with the ATLAS detector at the LHC\@.
 The search uses a data sample with a centre-of-mass energy of ${\rts=\SI{13}{\TeV{}}}$ and an integrated luminosity of \SI{139}{\ifb}.
 Muon-like particles are searched for with electric charges from ${|q|=2e}$ to ${|q|=7e}$ penetrating the full ATLAS detector and producing anomalously high ionization signals in multiple detector elements.
 No statistically significant evidence of such particles is observed.
-Upper limits are derived on the cross-sections using a Drell--Yan + photon fusion production mode and exclude muon-like multi-charged particles with masses between \SI{500}{\GeV{}} and \SIrange[range-phrase = --]{1060}{1600}{\GeV{}}. \FloatBarrier
+Upper limits are derived on the cross-sections using a Drell--Yan + photon fusion production mode and exclude muon-like multi-charged particles with masses between \SI{500}{\GeV{}} and \SIrange[range-phrase = --]{1060}{1600}{\GeV{}}.
+This production mode is used in an ATLAS search for multi-charged particles for the first time. \FloatBarrier